allegro/blog/_posts/2021-02-21-state-machines-made-easy.md

 The machine starts off in the initial state and inspects all inputs in sequence.
 Upon observing each input, it uses the transition function to change its state.
 The processing ends once all inputs have been observed.
-If the machine’s state at the end of processing is one of the terminal states, it is said that the machine accepts the given input, and rejects it otherwise.
+If the machine’s state at the end of processing is one of the terminal states, the machine is assumed to accept the given input, and to reject it otherwise.

 As a side note, the description provided above uses the deterministic model of a finite-state automaton.
 There are also alternative, non-deterministic machines, but I won’t be delving into them too much, as they can be